ljungren/mio-service/README.md

 # mio-service
-A web service consumed by a slackbot named Mio.
+This is a node.js web service consumed by a slackbot named Mio.

 Mio is a conversational prototype for helping companies find personalized office space relevant to their specific needs.
 Created as part of my master thesis project.
-The slack API consumes this node.js webservice with a connected postgres database and the natural language processing was created with api.ai (DialogFlow).
+The slack API consumes this web service with a connected postgres database and the natural language processing was created with api.ai (DialogFlow).

 ![mio_architecture](https://user-images.githubusercontent.com/9825650/122874839-c82b3600-d333-11eb-9c4f-da7254473cfd.jpg)